 My copy of ‘East West Street’.
 The endorsements ring true

 Sands structures his narrative around a briefcase full of old photographs left behind by his grandfather.
 Leon had never talked about his birth in Lviv – then Lemberg – and early life in Vienna.
-‘C’est compliqué, c’est le passé, pas important,’ he would say: it’s complicated, it’s the past, not important.
+‘C’est compliqué, c’est le passé, pas important,’ he would say.
+It’s complicated, it’s the past, not important.
 Nor did he ever talk about his parents, brother and two sisters.

 I met Sands recently in Vienna, and found him impressive and thoughtful.
 In a lecture, he said a couple of things I noted down.
 ‘What happened in Lemberg (Lviv) could happen in London.’
 ‘We are at a dangerous moment right now – politicians don’t realise the importance of the settlement and achievements of 1945.’
 And ‘If I was asked to protect a single human right, it would be freedom of expression.
 Without that, you have nothing.’
 I tend to agree with all three.

-That’s probably about enough review, so here are a few quotations I noted from the book.
+Here are a few quotations I noted from the book.
 I would highlight the way Sands expresses his own concerns about the concept of genocide in the final quotation.

 Leon… never told me that every single person from his childhood, each and every member of the extended Galician family of Buchholzes and Flaschners was murdered.
 Of the seventy or more family members living in Lemberg and Zółkiew when the war began, the only survivor was Leon, the smiling boy with big ears.